 Table of Contents

 Arrhythmia is an abnormality in the rhythm of the heart.
 It refers to any change in the normal sequence of electrical impulses that regulate heartbeats.
-A change in electrical impulses can cause the heart to beat too slow (bradycardia), too fast (tachycardia), too early (premature contraction) or irregularly (fibrillation, also known as palpitation) (1)
+A change in electrical impulses can cause the heart to beat too slow (bradycardia), too fast (tachycardia), too early (premature contraction) or irregularly (fibrillation).
+When the heart is not working properly, it cannot pump blood to the body effectively.
+The brain, lungs, and other vital organs may become damaged when the blood circulation is blocked.
+(1)

 The heart rhythm is controlled by electrical signals.
 The heartbeat (contraction) begins with an electrical impulse from the sinoatrial node (sinus node).
 Sinus node is natural pacemaker of the heart.
 When these electrical impulses do not work properly, problems in the heart rhythm occur.(2)